chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_ha_create_filesystem_on_drbd.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-On the bootstrap server, assuming you are using ``ext4`` as your filesystem:

-Creating the filesystem for DRBD
+On the bootstrap server, if the file system is named ``ext4``, run the following command to create the file system for |drbd|:

 .. code-block:: bash